Jual-Sunil/Learn-frontend/README.md

 # Learn-frontend
-Learn all the basics you'll need for basic front end creation
+Learn all the basics you'll need for front end creation